jeremydumoulin/evpv-simulator/README.md

 ## Overview of the model

 The **evpv-simulator** model has three main objectives and corresponding outputs (as shown in the Fig.1 , which illustrates the model’s key inputs, outputs, and processing steps):
-1. **Mobility Demand Estimation.** Based on a user-defined region of interest and associated geospatial date (population density, workplaces, points of interest (POIs), and number of EVs to simulate), the tool divides the region of intereste into traffic zones and assesses the mobility demand for commuting by simulating origin-destination for all EVs.
+1. **Mobility Demand Estimation.** Based on a user-defined region of interest and associated geospatial input data (population density, workplaces, points of interest (POIs), and number of EVs to simulate), the tool divides the region of intereste into traffic zones and assesses the mobility demand for commuting by simulating origin-destination for all EVs.

 2. **Charging Demand Analysis.** Using the mobility demand and basic properties of the EV fleet, the model calculates the spatial and temporal charging needs.
 Users define the preferred charging locations of EV users (at home, at work, or at POIs), typical arrival times, and the available charging powers at each locations.
 The output includes zone-level charging demand and load curves, assuming uncoordinated charging as a baseline charging strategy.